Blighty-Bugs

 22-Spot (though this one might be trickier to source, but should be able to make a good mildew-munching colony in the honeysuckle)

-So, the plants need to be robust, and able to regrow quickly after heavy defoliation by caterpillars, while also provide nectar for the butterflies/moths for the entire time they are flying.
-Indeed, I wanted to make sure that there were two different nectar sources incase of any issues, though I held off doing the same foe feed plants, as a lack of food will be an important population control.
+So, the plants need to be natives, and robust, and able to regrow quickly after heavy defoliation by caterpillars, while also provide nectar for the butterflies/moths for the entire time they are flying.
+Indeed, I wanted to make sure that there were two different nectar sources incase of any issues, though I held off doing the same for feed plants, as a lack of food will be an important population control.
 Here’s the answer I got:

-| Sheep’s Sorrel (Rumex acetosella) – Shoots out rhizomes, so keep it in pots. | Small Copper | None | (Mar-Nov) |
+| Sheep’s Sorrel (Rumex acetosella) – Shoots out rhizomes, so keep it in pots. | Small Copper | None | (May-Nov) |

-| Cock’s-Foot Grass (Dactylis glomerata) | Meadow Brown Speckled Wood Large Skipper | None | (May-Jul) |
+| Cock’s-Foot Grass (Dactylis glomerata) | Speckled Wood Wall Ringlet Meadow Brown Marbled White Large Skipper | None | (May-Jul) |

-| False Brome Grass (Brachypodium sylvaticum) | Speckled Wood | None | (May-Jul) |
+| False Brome Grass (Brachypodium sylvaticum) | Speckled Wood Wall Ringlet | None | (May-Jul) |

-| Red Fescue Grass (Festuca rubra) | Meadow Brown Gatekeeper | None | (May-Jul) |
+| Red Fescue Grass (Festuca rubra) | Wall Meadow Brown Gatekeeper Marbled White | None | (May-Jul) |

-| Garlic Mustard (Alliaria petiolata) – Can be an aggressive spreader, so keep it in pots. | Large White Green-Veined White Orange-Tip | Large White Green-Veined White Orange-Tip | Apr-May |
+| Garlic Mustard (Alliaria petiolata) – Can be an aggressive spreader, so keep it in pots. | Large White Green-Veined White Orange-Tip – eats the seeds, so don’t dead-head them. | Large White Green-Veined White Brimstone Orange-Tip | Apr-May |

-| Stinging Nettle (Urtica dioica) – Unavoidable, but we can use a dwarf variety and keep it out-of-the-way. | Small Tortoiseshell Red Admiral Comma Peacock White Ermine | Small Copper White Ermine | (Jun-Sep) |
+| Stinging Nettle (Urtica dioica) – Unavoidable, but we can use a dwarf variety and keep it out-of-the-way. | Small Tortoiseshell Red Admiral Peacock Comma Scarlet Tiger-Moth White Ermine | Small Copper White Ermine | Jun-Sep |

-| Bird’s-foot Trefoil (Lotus corniculatus) | Clouded Yellow Common Blue Six-Spot Burnet | Clouded Yellow Orange Tip Common Blue Six-Spot Burnet | Jun-Sep |
+| Bird’s-Foot Trefoil (Lotus corniculatus) | Clouded Yellow Common Blue Green Hairstreak Six-Spot Burnet | Orange Tip Clouded Yellow Common Blue Small Blue Wall Green Hairstreak Six-Spot Burnet Narrow-Boarder Bee-Moth | Jun-Sep |

 | Lady’s Bedstraw (Galium verum) | Hummingbird Hawk-Moth | Small Tortoiseshell Hummingbird Hawk-Moth | Jun-Sep |

-| Common Ivy (Hedera helix) | Overwinter site: Comma Small Tortoiseshell Red Admiral Peacock | Large White Green-Veined White Small Copper Small Tortoiseshell Red Admiral Comma Hummingbird Hawk-Moth | Oct-Nov |
+| Common Ivy (Hedera helix) | Holly Blue Overwinter site: Brimstone Small Tortoiseshell Red Admiral Peacock Comma | Large White Green-Veined White Holly Blue Small Copper Small Tortoiseshell Red Admiral Comma Hummingbird Hawk-Moth | Oct-Nov |

 | Wood Spurge (Euphorbia amygdaloides) | None | Duke of Burgundy Ladybirds – they need early-Spring nectar before aphid numbers rise. | Apr-Jun |

-| Forget-Me-Not (Myosotis arvensis) – Definitely a spreader, but not a bully, and after flowering it shrinks into the background. | None | Orange Tip Small Copper Duke of Burgundy Small Tortoiseshell Red Admiral Peacock Comma | Apr-Jun |
+| Forget-Me-Not (Myosotis arvensis) – Definitely a spreader, but not a bully, and after flowering it shrinks into the background. | None | Orange Tip Holly Blue Small Copper Duke of Burgundy Wall Small Tortoiseshell Red Admiral Peacock Comma Scarlet Tiger-Moth Narrow-Boarder Bee-Moth | Apr-Jun |

-| Red Campion (Silene dioica) | None | Large White Duke of Burgundy | May-Sep |
+| Red Campion (Silene dioica) | None | Large White Duke of Burgundy Wall Scarlet Tiger-Moth | May-Sep |

-| Knapweed (Centaurea nigra) | None | Large White Green-Veined White Large Skipper Six-Spot Burnet Ladybirds | Jun-Sep |
+| Knapweed (Centaurea nigra) | None | Large White Green-Veined White Brimstone Wall Ringlet Marbled White Silver-Washed Fritillary Large Skipper Six-Spot Burnet Ladybirds | Jun-Sep |

-| Wild Thyme (Thymus serpyllum) | None | Common Blue Small Copper Duke of Burgundy Small Tortoiseshell Large Skipper Ladybirds | Jun-Sep |
+| Wild Thyme (Thymus serpyllum) | None | Small Copper Common Blue Small Blue Duke of Burgundy Green Hairstreak Small Tortoiseshell Large Skipper Scarlet Tiger-Moth Ladybirds | Jun-Sep |

 | Musk Mallow (Malva moschata) | None | Large White Green-Veined White Gatekeeper Small Tortoiseshell Red Admiral | Jun-Sep |